kenyonbowers/kenyonbowers/README.md

 </div>

 ### Hi There! 👋
 I am Kenyon Bowers.
 I believe in Jesus.
+I'm a born again, Jesus believing, Independent Fundamental Baptist, Christian.
 # My Favorite Bible Verses:
 **1 Timothy 4:12** - Let no man despise thy youth; but be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity.